elmijail1/georgian-transliterator/README.md

 If you're struggling to think of an example of such things happening in any language, here are several examples: the word "watch" in English has the trigraph "tch" which represents one sound entity /tʃ/ (similar to "ch" in "chair").
 Or a more consistent phenomenon: "sch" in the German word "schade" (too bad).
 "Sch" represents just 1 sound entity /ʃ/ (as "sh" in "shake").

 Anyway, back to the transliterator.
 I've discovered only one occurrence when the transliterator has to assess 3 Latin characters as 1 entity.
-But it's not exactly a digraph as it is transliterated to a 2-character Georgian output.
+But it's not exactly a trigraph as it is transliterated to a 2-character Georgian output.
 I believe that an example will make it more clear:

 ![Translitearting "paketshi"](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNWExbG9vaXNyN2tydTY5bTRsNXU4NHhvMm43c3U5N2JxcHd3Nm51NiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/j2ISH1ZMbnFIWXXyzy/giphy.gif)